learning-zone/azure-basics/README.md

 #### Q. What are some key considerations for data migration in terms of latency and throughput?
 #### Q. Can you explain the concept of a hybrid cloud and how it relates to migration?
 #### Q. How do you ensure compliance and security during the migration process?
+#### Q. We need to migrate our on-premises VMs to Azure.
+Explain the different migration strategies available?
+#### Q. How can connectivity be managed in Azure when the database must be on an on-premise server due to security concerns and the application front end is hosted there?

 <div align="right">
     <b><a href="#">↥ back to top</a></b>